Skip to contents

 buzzr works with two different representations of time:

-• Date-time (start_datetime): an absolute timestamp, like 2023-08-09 06:00:00.
+• Date-time (column: start_datetime): a real-world timestamp, e.g. 2023-08-09 06:00:00.
 To get this, buzzr needs to know when the recording started, which it reads from the file name.

 Reading a timestamp from a file name

-File name pattern Format string
+File name Format string

-20230809_000000 (YYYYMMDD_HHMMSS) '%Y%m%d_%H%M%S'
+20230809_000000 '%Y%m%d_%H%M%S'

 2023-08-09_00-00-00 '%Y-%m-%d_%H-%M-%S'